 When trying to think of the classes outside of the context in which they would be used, the two Bobs failed.
 Once they began writing tests to drive out the behavior, they found that the responsibilities they needed belonged not to three different classes, but to two.
 The behavior of the system drove the design.

 This is a fundamental principle of Agile software development (and, more specifically, XP): Evolutionary Design.
 Good programmers follow the practice of Evolutionary Design because it prevents the system from being over-engineered and overly complex while incrementally making the system more and more resilient to change.
-This is a good practice, and I want to hire people who follow it, but when I asked them design the object model for a Chicken, I am essentially asking them to do Big Design Up Front, something I’d prefer them not to do if they join the team.
-I’m setting myself up for failure, because anyone who answers this question well may have a tendency to do something I don’t really like.
+This is a good practice, and I want to hire people who follow it, but when I asked them design the object model for a Chicken

 Context is Key

-Imagine asking a similar question to the Chicken question above.
+question above.
 You request the candidate “design the object model for a Car.”

 Maybe you’re expecting the candidate to write something like this:

-Seems reasonable.
-But imagine that the application for which this Car has been designed in a full-fledged CAD-like application for a car designer.
-The Car will be used by the designer to help determine how the car looks, how the exterior works, how many doors it has, and so on.
+will be used by the designer to help determine how the car looks, how the exterior works, how many doors it has, and so on.
 It may look like this:

-Or imagine instead, that the Car class will be used in a traffic simulator program that’s really meant to test traffic congestion, stop light placement, and so on.
+class will be used in a traffic simulator program that’s really meant to test traffic congestion, stop light placement, and so on.
 In that application, a Car is really just something with a direction and a velocity, so it would look more like this:

 In the former, the future changes your design should guard against are new types of doors, or new components for a car.
 There is no danger of a different kind of Vehicle, such as a Plane, because this is for a Car company.
-In the latter, you may need to guard against additional vehicle types such as Bicycle or Scooter.
-The design that gets evolved by these two systems will be fundamentally different, so why ask the question without providing information about the system itself?
+In the latter, you may need to guard against additional vehicle types such as Bicycle

 Ultimately, the problem here is that there is a spectrum of answers to this question, ranging from extremely simple to extremely complex.
 But depending on the context, any one of those designs can be the right design.
 When an interviewer asks the question, theres a specific place on this spectrum where he or she would like the candidate to answer, and anything below that indicates a poor understanding of OO, while anything above it indicates a tendency to overdesign.
 The interviewer has set up the candidate to fail.